Collective-Unconscious/offerings/rules.md

 Make sure to thoroughly playtest all actions (sitting on benches, climbing ladders, entering and exiting boats) and gestures to make sure implementation was done correctly!
 Include the pseudo's equip location in your changelog on submission.

-## Contributing Visages
+## Contributing Masks

 ![Minnatsuki accessing the Visage menu](assets/visage_menu.webp)

-### What are Visages?
+### What are Masks?
-Visages are [pseudo-eidola](#contributing-pseudo-eidola) that can be equipped via the Visage eidolon at any time.
+Masks are [pseudo-eidola](#contributing-pseudo-eidola) that can be equipped via the Visage eidolon at any time.

-### How to contribute Visages
+### How to contribute Masks
-1. Once you are 100% sure your visage is done and ready to be implemented (make sure it follows all of the rules and guidelines seen above!), contact a @Spirit Guide (Manager) to reserve a Visage ID.
-If you did not create the visage and are just adding it to your world, make sure to tell the manager who created it.
-Your reservation will be denied if the visage is not completely ready!
+1. Complete your pseudo eidolon's implementation.
-> If your visage is obtained from interacting with an object, make sure you are sure of and have completed the designated location for it.
-If your visage is obtained after an event, make sure the creation of that event is completed.
+> If the mask version is obtained from interacting with an object, make sure you are sure of and have completed the designated location for it.
+If your mask is obtained after an event, make sure the creation of that event is completed.
-2. Specify a switch for unlocking your visage.
+2. Specify a switch for unlocking your mask.
-3. Once you have been given your Visage ID, edit CE 87: Visage Menu Check.
+3. Choose a placeholder ID (any mask ID that has not been implemented yet in your build is fine), and edit CE 87: Visage Menu Check.
 > - Copy an existing block, starting with Conditional Branch: V[0175:Circle Menu - Temp5] ==
-> - Change both the outer and innermost conditional branches to point to your visage ID.
+> - Change both the outer and innermost conditional branches to point to your placeholder ID.
-> - Change the middle conditional branch to use your visage unlock switch.
+> - Change the middle conditional branch to use your mask unlock switch.
 4. Edit CE 88: Handle Visage.
 > - Copy an existing block, starting with Conditional Branch: V[0081:Circle Menu - Cursor] ==
-> - Change the conditional branch to point to your visage ID.
+> - Change the conditional branch to point to your placeholder ID.
-> - Change the switch control to turn your visage equip switch on.
+> - Change the switch control to turn your mask equip switch on.
-5. Add a picture titled “pseudos_{3 digit ID}” that is 24x32, showing the front facing standing sprite of your visage.
+5. Add a picture titled “pseudos_{3 digit ID}” that is 24x32, showing the front facing standing sprite of your mask.
 6. In the event where your visage is unlocked, add a block of code showing the unlock notification (see the Pseudo Equip event in the debug room at (009,032) for an example).
 7. Make sure to playtest thoroughly!
-8. Send us an update with the new visage (don't forget the changelog)!
+8. Send us an update with the new mask (don't forget the changelog)!
+Please note down what placeholder ID was used.
+Management will assign a final ID on implementation of the patch.

-The reservation process is here to prevent overlapping of Visage IDs in case someone else has submitted an update with a new Visage, and to make sure no empty slots are left in the Visage menu on release.
+Mask IDs are not reserved until implementation in order to prevent reservations not being filled.

 ## Holiday Global Variable Guidelines